 Photos (top to bottom): © Pixsooz/fotolia.com, © peangdao/fotolia.com, © WavebreakMediaMicro/fotolia.com.

-The information in this post first appeared in Nutrition Action Healthletter in April 2017.
+The information in this post first appeared in the April 2017 issue of Nutrition Action Healthletter.